spryker/spryker-docs/docs/pbc/all/merchant-management/202404.0/base-shop/merchant-b2b-contracts-feature-overview.md

   - /docs/scos/user/features/202204.0/merchant-b2b-contracts-feature-overview.html
 ---

 In a B2B business model, the partnership is usually based on contracts, or relations, between buyers and merchants.
 Both features Merchant B2B Contracts and Merchant B2B Contract Requests allow for the creation and management of such relation and relation requests.
-Based on merchant relations, you can define buyer-specific [prices](/docs/pbc/all/price-management/{{page.version}}/base-shop/merchant-custom-prices-feature-overview.html) and [products](/docs/pbc/all/merchant-management/{{page.version}}/base-shop/merchant-product-restrictions-feature-overview/merchant-product-restrictions-feature-overview.html), as well as [merchant order thresholds](/docs/pbc/all/cart-and-checkout/{{page.version}}/base-shop/feature-overviews/checkout-feature-overview/order-thresholds-overview.html#merchant-order-thresholds).
+Based on merchant relations, you can define buyer-specific [prices](/docs/pbc/all/price-management/{{page.version}}/base-shop/merchant-custom-prices-feature-overview.html), [products](/docs/pbc/all/merchant-management/{{page.version}}/base-shop/merchant-product-restrictions-feature-overview/merchant-product-restrictions-feature-overview.html), and [merchant order thresholds](/docs/pbc/all/cart-and-checkout/{{page.version}}/base-shop/feature-overviews/checkout-feature-overview/order-thresholds-overview.html#merchant-order-thresholds).
 In the context of merchant relations in a Shop, there are two key actors: the merchant and the buyer:
 - A merchant is a seller usually represented by a company that owns the platform.
-- The buyers are represented through [business units](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/company-account-feature-overview/business-units-overview.html) of [companies](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/company-account-feature-overview/company-accounts-overview.html#company) that purchase products or services from the merchant.
+- The buyers are represented by [business units](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/company-account-feature-overview/business-units-overview.html) of [companies](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/company-account-feature-overview/company-accounts-overview.html#company) that purchase products or services from the merchant.
 Individual employees of the business units are called *company users*.

 There are two ways to establish a merchant relation: